sharonmiracle/Coding/README.md

 7) Program to count the number of consonants in a word
 8) Program to check if a number is Even or Odd
 9) Program to check if a number is Prime number or not
-10) Program to calculate the sum of 'n' numbers
+10) Program to calculate the sum of 'n' numbers (METHOD 1)
 11) Program to calculate the product of 'n' numbers
 12) Program to print the pattern
     1